 It’s important to secure all of the passwords related to your website including:

 - Your hosting account

 - Your FTP credentials

 2. SSL Certificate

-SSL (Secure Sockets Layer) certificates are another important step to keep your WordPress website secure.
+An SSL (Secure Sockets Layer) certificate is another important safeguard to keep your WordPress website secure.
 Having an SSL gives your website visitors the peace of mind when transmitting information such as passwords and other sensitive data.

 3. Keep Your Website Updated

 It’s important to keep your WordPress website updated.
 First, it’s critical that you keep WordPress itself updated.
 WordPress powers 35% of all websites on the web, according to HostingTribunal.
 Vulnerabilities found in WordPress are often exploited in outdated versions.
 Since WordPress has such a large market share, it’s a popular target for attackers.
 Keeping WordPress up to date heavily reduces the amount of vulnerabilities that hackers can exploit.
 Keeping your website up-to-date goes a long way to keep your WordPress website secure.